spring-media/aws-lambda-router/README.md

 export const handler = router.handler({
     proxyIntegration: {
-        // by default does not map AWS Apigateway Custom Domain base path mapping.
+        // assumes the first path part is `stage` and removes it.
         removeBasePath: true
         routes: [
             {